Atlanta police chief steps down just 2 weeks after drawing national praise

 ATLANTA POLICE CHIEF RESIGNS AMID BACKLASH OVER FATAL SHOOTING OF BLACK MAN

-Even MSNBC's Joy Reid praised Shields for being "what a good police officer, a good human being and a good leader sounds like."
+MSNBC's Joy Reid praised Shields for being "what a good police officer, a good human being and a good leader sounds like."

 Shields resigned less than 24 hours after Rayshard Brooks, 27, was fatally shot following a struggle during a sobriety test near a drive-through Wendy’s restaurant in which a video appeared to show him grabbing an officer’s stun gun and trying to flee.